Traditional Chinese Medicine for Cancer

 2) Huang Qi (Astragalus Root): One of the most widely used herbs in TCM, astragalus root is a proven immune booster.
 A study published in Cancer Letters suggests that astragalus inhibits tumor growth, thwarts tumor spreading, reduces the immune-suppressing effects of chemotherapy, and may enhance the effects of platinum-based chemotherapy drugs like cisplatin and carboplatin (2).

-3) Huang Qin (Chinese Skullcap): It is traditionally used as a treatment for fever, liver and lung complaints.
+3) Huang Qin (Chinese Skullcap): It is traditionally used for fever, liver and lung complaints.
 Professor Cathie Martin of the John Innes Centre in Norwich found compounds called flavones, found in the Huang Qin roots, not only have beneficial anti-viral and anti-oxidant effects, but also killed human cancers while leaving healthy cells untouched.
 In animal experiments the flavones halted tumor growth (3).

 4) Tian Men Dong (Asparagus Root): Though the studies conducted on asparagus root to examine its biological effects have only been conducted on mice, evidence shows anticancer activity against leukemia and lung cancer.
 One study found that asparagus root inhibited the production of tumor necrosis factor alpha (4).